Frequently Asked Questions

 Q. Do I have to sign a contract?

 A. Either the client or their Realtor must sign the contract before the inspection is conducted.
-The contract is based on established standards recognized throughout the industry and can be viewed by CLICKING HERE.
+The contract is based on established standards recognized throughout the industry.

 Q. Are you licensed and insured?